With Cloud Assembly, you can create extensibility actions for use in extensibility subscriptions.

-Action-Based Extensibility actions are highly customizable, lightweight, and flexible ways to extend application life cycles using user-defined script code and action templates.
+Extensibility actions are highly customizable, lightweight, and flexible ways to extend application life cycles by using user-defined script code and action templates.
 Action templates contain predefined parameters that help set up the foundation of your extensibility action.

-There are two ways to create an extensibility action:
+There are two methods of creating an extensibility action:

 - Membership in an active and valid project.